suncoast-devs/handbook/lessons/front-end-safari/adding-style.md

 ## Styling the blog article

-The blog articles contain specific styling so we can apply those
+The blog articles contain specific styling, so we can apply those.

 ```css
 article {